-The prompt fraction method is commonly used for PSD in LAr detectors.
+The prompt fraction method is commonly used for PSD in the LAr detector.
 The internal mechanism of the prompt fraction method is that there are two scintillation processes to emit photons with different decay times.
-They are the singlet state ($^1 \Sigma_u^+$) with the decay time of around 7~ns and the triple state($^3 \Sigma_u^+$) with decay time of around 1.6 $\mu$s separately ~\cite{LAr_Luminescence}.
-Heavy particles like neutrons, which tend to produce nuclear recoil (NR) signals, can proportionately scintillate photons less from the triple state when compared with light particles like $\gamma$, which tend to produce electron recoil (ER) signals.
-As a consequence, the waveforms are very different when different kinds of incident particles deposit the same energy in a LAr detector.
-The percentage of energy in the first several dozen nanoseconds of a pulse could be calculated to distinguish nuclear recoils from overwhelming electron recoils.
-This method is therefore called prompt fraction method.
-For each pulse, the prompt fraction is calculated according to Eq.~\ref{Eq.Fp}:
+They are the singlet state ($^1 \Sigma_u^+$) with a decay time of $\sim$7~ns and the triplet state ($^3 \Sigma_u^+$) with a decay time of $\sim$1.6 $\mu$s separately ~\cite{LAr_Luminescence}.
+Heavy particles like neutrons, which tend to produce Nuclear Recoil (NR) signals, can proportionately scintillate photons less from the triple state when compared to light particles like $\gamma$, which tend to produce Electron Recoil (ER) signals.
+As a consequence, the pulse shapes are significantly different when different incident particles deposit the same energy in an LAr detector.
+Thus, the percentage of energy in the first several dozen nanoseconds of a pulse could be calculated to distinguish nuclear recoils from overwhelming electron recoils.
+The prompt fraction is calculated for each pulse according to Eq.~\ref{Eq.Fp}:

-where f$_p$ is the prompt fraction, V(t) is the amplitude of an output pulse in the unit of mV, T${_s}$ and T${_e}$ are the start and end times of a pulse in the unit of ns, T$_i$ is the end time of the prompt fraction of a pulse in the unit of ns, T${_i}=90~ns$ has been proved to be most effective for n/$\gamma$ discrimination for a PMT based LAr detector.
-Benefiting from this method, DEAP-3600 achieved 7.6×$10^{-7}$ electron recoil contamination (ERC) for 50\% acceptance at an energy range of 52~keV to 110~keV~\cite{Deap2008}.
+Where f$_p$ is the prompt fraction, V(t) is the amplitude of the output pulse in the unit of mV.
+T${_s}$ and T${_e}$ are the start and end times of a pulse in the unit of ns.
+T$_i$ is the end time of the prompt fraction of a pulse in the unit of ns.
+T${_i}$ = 90~ns has been proven to be most effective for n/$\gamma$ discrimination for an LAr detector with PMT readout.
+With this method, DEAP-3600 achieved 7.6×$10^{-7}$ Electron Recoil Contamination (ERC) for 50\% acceptance at an energy range of 52~keV to 110~keV~\cite{Deap2008}.

-In order to compare SPE performances of SiPM array with traditional PMT, a Hamamatsu 8-inch R5912-20MOD PMT~\cite{HamaDS} and a SensL MicroFJ-60035-TSV SiPM array~\cite{SenslDS} were used in this work.
-The SPE data were collected at liquid argon temperature (87K).
-A cryogenic electronics for SiPM readout was developed.
-A pre-amplifier (LMH6629, TEXAS INSTRUMENTS) was used for amplifying the output signals of SiPM.
-Our previous work~\cite{VUV4_SiPM} demonstrated the stability of the cryogenic electronics at liquid argon temperature, although the datasheet of LMH6629 claims that its lowest operating temperature is -40°C~\cite{Amp}.
-A picture of the readout circuit board is shown in the right side of Fig.~$\ref{PCB_graph}$ and the left side of Fig.~$\ref{PCB_graph}$ is the 2$\times$2 SiPM array used in this work.

-A cryogenic system was built for SPE measurement at liquid argon temperature and the detail of the relevant experimental setup can be found in Ref.~\cite{VUV4_SiPM}.
-The SiPM array showed an excellent performance of SPE energy resolution as expected and Fig.~\ref{SenslSEPGraph} shows sample pulses with different energies at liquid argon temperature.
-The SPE profile is formed by the superposition of 5000 SPE waveforms.